alienintheheights/PrincetonAlgorithms/README.md

 # Princeton Algorithms
 The first two assignments (so far) for Coursera's Princeton Algorithm I course.
+These are from the Jan 2015 version of the course.
+I'm updating them to use the Jan 2016 import changes.

 https://www.coursera.org/course/algs4partI